Substance Abuse Treatment Process

 Step 2: Payment and Insurance

 The second step upon arrival is to complete the necessary paperwork and arrange any required payments.
-At Zinnia Healing, we believe that drug addiction treatment should be accessible to everyone, which is why we accept various insurance plans.
+At Zinnia Health, we believe that drug addiction treatment should be accessible to everyone, which is why we accept various insurance plans.
 We also offer flexible financing options for those who are self-paying.
 Our team of professionals will work hand in hand with you to ensure that all your needs are taken care of.

 Step 3: Arriving at the Treatment Provider